 - Low body temperature

 Valproic acid (VPA) is a weak organic acid.
 The conjugate base is Valproate.
-The sodium salt of the acid is sodium valproate and a coordinating complex of the two is known as divalproex sodium.
+The acid’s sodium salt is sodium valproate, and a coordinating complex of the two is known as divalproex sodium.

 Valproate exists in two main molecular variants: Valproate sodium and valproic acid without sodium (often simply involved by Valproate).
-A mixture between these two is called semisodic Valproate.
+A mixture between these two is called Semisonic Valproate.

-It is not clear if there is any difference in efficacy between these variants, except for the fact that approximately 10% more Valproate sodium is needed than valproic acid without sodium to compensate for sodium itself.
+It is not clear if there is any difference in efficacy between these variants, except that approximately 10% more Valproate sodium is needed than valproic acid without sodium to compensate for sodium itself.